liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/08-updating-liferay-workspace.markdown

 # Updating Liferay Workspace [](id=updating-liferay-workspace)

 Liferay Workspace is continuously being updated with new features.
-If you created your Workspace a while ago, you may be missing out on some of the latest features that could improve your Liferay development experience.
+If you created your workspace a while ago, you may be missing out on some of the latest features that could improve your Liferay development experience.
 Updating your Liferay Workspace is easy; you'll learn how to do it next.